-Dr. Ali Fathollah-Nejad is an independent scholar based in Doha and Berlin, with a focus on Iran, West Asia and North Africa, the post-unipolar world order as well as right-wing populism in the West.
+Dr. (PhD SOAS) Ali Fathollah-Nejad is an independent scholar based in Doha and Berlin, with a focus on Iran, West Asia and North Africa, the post-unipolar world order as well as right-wing populism in the West.
 Currently, he works as a Visiting Fellow at the Brookings Doha Center and a part-time Associate Professor at Qatar University’s Gulf Studies Center.
 Also, he is an Associate with the Harvard Kennedy School’s Iran Project and an Associate Fellow with the Middle East and North Africa Program of the German Council on Foreign Relations (DGAP) – acting as the latter’s in-house Iran expert.
 Currently, he is also an Affiliated Researcher with the Center for Middle Eastern and North African Politics at Freie Universität (FU) Berlin and a Research Associate at the Centre d’Études de la Coopération Internationale et du Développement (CECID) at Université libre de Bruxelles (ULB).

 [en] Overview of publications in English, German and French – with translations into a dozen languages.